 Frequently Asked Questions

 The correct answer is: your favorite barbecue sauce!
 Seriously, any sauce will work.
 Go with something sweet, something spicy, something smoky, or your own homemade sauce.
 Chicken is a blank canvas and can take big and bold flavors!

 The beauty of cooking with a Traeger pellet smoker is that there’s no direct flame, so there should be no flare-ups.
 If you are using a grill where flare-ups can occur, keep water in a spray bottle nearby.
-With long tongs, move the chicken from the flame and spray the flame to extinguish.
+With long tongs, move the chicken from the flame and spray the flame to extinguish it.

 If you don’t have a smoking tube, try a smoker box or foil packet filled with smoking wood chunks.

 Or, you can add wood directly to your pellet grill.
 I add wood chunks to the far back corners of my pellet grill for extra flavor.